johnlaz/testjv/app/README.md

-# J-VOX AAC
+# jVox AAC

 **Augmentative & Alternative Communication — Version 3**

 > *"Every person deserves a voice."*

-J-VOX is a full-featured AAC (Augmentative and Alternative Communication) app built for non-verbal individuals and their families.
+jVox is a full-featured AAC (Augmentative and Alternative Communication) app built for non-verbal individuals and their families.
 It provides a fast, expressive, and deeply personal way to communicate — shaped around each user's life, words, and needs.

-J-VOX was built by a father for his son.
+jVox was built by a father for his son.
 It is shared with the world because every person deserves to be heard.

 ---